sheurich/debian-repro/docs/debuerreotype-guide.md

 # Building Debian Docker Images with Debuerreotype

 Debuerreotype builds the official Debian Docker images on Docker Hub.
-This guide shows how to create identical images.
+This guide shows how to create identical images and verify official images remain untampered.

 ## Prerequisites